navapbc/wic-participant-recertification-portal/analytics/README.md

 To deploy to AWS, we use ECS Fargate to host the matomo server and an Aurora mysql database.

+Note: Because ECS Fargate does not allow linux permissions such as `SETGID` and because the Matomo docker image is based on the PHP docker image which

 ### First time setup

 For each environment, do the following: